-With the help of its advisors, the Trustee collects and reports on climate related data on a regular basis.
-This includes the production of sustainability and climate dashboards for the CIF's listed equity and corporate bond portfolios, which help to identify key areas of focus when engaging with the investment managers.
+With the help of its advisors, the Trustee collects and reports on climate-related data on a regular basis.
+This includes the production of sustainability and climate dashboards for the CIF's corporate bond portfolios, which help to identify key areas of focus when engaging with the investment managers.

-The Trustee also undertakes climate scenario modelling at a full portfolio level, to provide further insights and identify key climate risks and opportunities across the SUKGPS' investments over short, medium and long-term time periods, helping to provide a view of the resilience of our assets and investment strategy in various climate scenarios.
-Our TCFD report provides further information on the results of the climate scenario modelling.
+The Trustee also undertakes climate scenario modelling at a full portfolio level, to provide further insights and identify key climate risks and opportunities across the SUKGPS' investments over short, medium and long-term time periods, helping to provide a view of the resilience of our funding and investment strategy in various climate scenarios.
+Our Climate Change Report provides further information on the results of the climate scenario modelling.

-Also within the TCFD report are the metrics selected to measure the scheme's progress towards reducing its climate risk exposure.
+Also within the Climate Change Report are the metrics selected to measure the Scheme's progress towards reducing its climate risk exposure.
 These metrics will be reviewed periodically to ensure they remain appropriate.